-In presenting his successful amendments before the March 16 committee, Senator Brandes said the goal is to “right the ship” of Citizens, noting “We are seeing radical growth that is exposing the state of Florida to untold liability.”
+In his committee presentations, Senator Brandes said the goal is to “right the ship” of Citizens, noting “We are seeing radical growth that is exposing the state of Florida to untold liability.”
 Indeed, when Citizens grows, so does every Floridians’ risk of paying for that growth through state-mandated assessments, should there be a catastrophe (a single big hurricane or smaller multiple hurricanes).
 A healthy and competitive insurance market means Citizens shrinks.
 When Citizens offers cheaper rates than most of the rest of the private market (under the legislatively-created 10% annual “glide path” cap on rate increases) rather than actuarially sound rates, policies flock to Citizens, as they have been doing over the past almost two years.

-Credit for Reinsurance – SB 728 by Senator Doug Broxson (R-Pensacola) and the identical bill HB 733 by Rep. Elizabeth Fetterhoff (R-DeLand) adopt provisions of the NAIC Credit for Reinsurance Model Law, which is based on negotiations between U.S, EU, and UK regulators.
+Credit for Reinsurance – PASSED – SB 728 by Senator Doug Broxson (R-Pensacola) and the identical bill HB 733 by Rep. Elizabeth Fetterhoff (R-DeLand) adopt provisions of the NAIC Credit for Reinsurance Model Law, which is based on negotiations between U.S, EU, and UK regulators.
 It eliminates additional collateral requirements for reinsurers if the reinsurer is domiciled in a “reciprocal jurisdiction.”
 Capital and surplus requirements and solvency or capital ratio requirements would be determined by administrative rule.
 The bill requires the assuming insurer to notify the Florida Office of Insurance Regulation (OIR) if it falls below minimum requirements and agree to be bound by the jurisdiction of Florida courts and pay all final judgments.
 There are also OIR reporting requirements.
 You can read the bill analysis here.
-The House bill was fast-tracked this session and awaits a vote on the House floor.
-The Senate bill was passed by the Senate on April 1 in a 38-1 vote and sent to the House, where it and HB 733 have been added to the Special Order Calendar for consideration tomorrow.
+The House bill was fast-tracked this session and was ready for a vote on the House floor.
+The Senate bill was passed by the Senate on April 1 in a 38-1 vote and sent to the House, which passed it on a 118-0 vote on April 14, setting aside HB 733.
+It sits with the Governor for his expected signature.
 (Return to Top of Page)

 Civil Liability for COVID-19 Damages ̶ SIGNED INTO LAW Governor DeSantis on March 29 signed into law SB 72 by Senator Jeff Brandes (R-Pinellas).
 This is the comprehensive agreement on liability protection for businesses, organizations, health care facilities and their workers and is retroactive to the beginning of the pandemic.
 It’s the first bill of the 2021 session that the Governor has signed into law.
 At the signing ceremony, the Governor, flanked by Speaker Sprowls and Senate President Simpson, said businesses have been “operating in fear of frivolous lawsuits with no merit threatening their livelihoods.”